zkytony/genmos_object_search/sloop_object_search/README.md

 middleware-independent SLOOP package.

-Note that if this package is used with ROS, please follow the instructions [../ros/README.md](in this README.md).
+If you are using ROS, you should just build the ROS package.

-Otherwise, you can install this package by
+If not using ROS, you can install this package by
 ```
 pip install -e .
 ```